TOIRMA is proud to be in its 32nd program year.

 The TOIRMA Program was established effective June 1, 1986.
 It is a self-funded group pool as provided by the Joint Self-Insurance Section of the “Intergovernmental Cooperation Act” (Illinois Compiled Statutes).
 Townships/road districts which are members, in good standing, of the Township Officials of Illinois are eligible for membership.
 TOIRMA currently has nearly 1,400 township/road district members and over 300 multi-township assessing districts.
 We are humbled by the fact that we have achieved 99% renewal over the past 30 years.

-The TOIRMA Program provides a package of coverages for its members including General Liability, Auto Liability, Public Officials Liability, Property, Equipment Breakdown (also known as Boiler & Machinery), Auto Physical Damage, Inland Marine, Workers’ Compensation, Treasurer’s Bond, and Accidental Death and Dismemberment.
+The TOIRMA Program provides a package of coverages for its members including General Liability, Auto Liability, Public Officials Liability, Property, Equipment Breakdown (also known as Boiler & Machinery), Cyber Liability, Auto Physical Damage, Inland Marine, Workers’ Compensation, Treasurer’s Bond, and Accidental Death and Dismemberment.
 TOIRMA also includes coverages specific to townships/road districts such as Bridge Coverage and the Human Resources Help Line.

 Besides providing a full line of coverages tailored to the needs of townships, the TOIRMA Program also provides administrative support, underwriting, claims management, and loss control/risk management.